tianocore/edk2/edk2/EdkShellBinPkg/ReadMe.txt

 The binaries of EdkShellBinPkg are generated with EDK-Shell 1.04 release and build with Edk Compatibility & BaseTools Package (r4631)

-The following steps are can help to re-generate these binaries for customization:
+The following steps can help to re-generate these binaries for customization:
 1. Check out EdkCompatibilityPkg (r4631) to a directory EdkCompatibilityPkg in workspace (svn https://edk2.tianocore.org/svn/edk2/trunk/edk2/EdkCompatibilityPkg).
 2. Update to the newest BaseTools package.
 2. Download EfiShell 1.04.zip from EDK Shell official release https://efi-shell.tianocore.org/servlets/ProjectDocumentList?folderID=52&expandFolder=52&folderID=45
-3. Unzip it to the directory in EdkCompatibilityPkg , e.g. c:\EdkII\EdkCompatibilityPkg\Shell
+3. Unzip it to be a sub-directory in EdkCompatibilityPkg , i.e. c:\EdkII\EdkCompatibilityPkg\Shell
-4. Workaround an issue in EdkCompatibilityPkg\Shell\ver\Ver.inf to spit:
+4. Work around an issue in EdkCompatibilityPkg\Shell\ver\Ver.inf to split:
   [sources.ia32|x64]
     ia32\ver32.c